AntoineSimoulin/gpt-fr/README.md

 However, some societal biases, contained in the data, might be reflected by the model.
 For example on gender equality, we generated the following sentence sequence "Ma femme/Mon mari vient d'obtenir un nouveau poste en tant \_\_\_\_\_\_\_".
 We used top-k random sampling strategy with k=50 and stopped at the first punctuation element.
 The positions generated for the wife is '_que professeur de français._' while the position for the husband is '_que chef de projet._'.
 We do appreciate your feedback to better qualitatively and quantitatively assess such effects.

-## Training data
+## Training

+### Data

 We created a dedicated corpus to train our generative model.
 Indeed the model uses a fixed-length context size of 1,024 and require long documents to be trained.
 We aggregated existing corpora: [Wikipedia](https://dumps.wikimedia.org/frwiki/), [OpenSubtitle](http://opus.nlpl.eu/download.php?f=OpenSubtitles/v2016/mono/) ([Tiedemann, 2012](#tiedemann-2012)), [Gutenberg](http://www.gutenberg.org) and [Common Crawl](http://data.statmt.org/ngrams/deduped2017/) ([Li et al., 2019](li-2019)).
 Corpora are filtered and separated into sentences.
 Successive sentences are then concatenated within the limit of 1,024 tokens per document.

-## Training procedure
+### Procedure

+We pre-trained the `small` model on a TPU v2-8 using the amazing [Google Colab](https://colab.research.google.com) inter-server.

-We pre-trained the model on the new CNRS (French National Centre for Scientific Research) [Jean Zay](http://www.idris.fr/eng/jean-zay/) supercomputer.
+We pre-trained the `base` model on the new CNRS (French National Centre for Scientific Research) [Jean Zay](http://www.idris.fr/eng/jean-zay/) supercomputer.
 We perform the training within a total of 140 hours of computation on Tesla V-100 hardware (TDP of 300W).
 The training was distributed on 4 compute nodes of 8 GPUs.
 We used data parallelization in order to divide each micro-batch on the computing units.
 We estimated the total emissions at 580.61 kgCO2eq, using the [Machine Learning Impact calculator](https://mlco2.github.io/impact#compute) presented in ([Lacoste et al., 2019](lacoste-2019)).

 ## Eval results